xuzhougeng/sgpt-rs/README.md

 English | [中文](README_zh.md)

-This project is inspired by https://github.com/TheR1D/shell_gpt and is developed using Rust.
+This project is inspired by https://github.com/TheR1D/shell_gpt and is developed using Rust with assistance from Claude-Code and Codex, aiming to reduce configuration complexity.

 ## Quick Start